docsforadobe/illustrator-scripting-guide/docs/jsobjref/GroupItems.md

 The following script shows how you can import a PDF document using the [GroupItems.createFromFile()](#jsobjref-groupitems-createfromfile) function.

-#### NOTE
+!!! note
     Before running this script you must create a one page PDF file and put it in the location `/temp/testfile1.pdf`.

 ```default
 // Embeds a new group item in to the current document from a file specified by dest